jeanwsr/mokit-doc-mdbook/src/chap4-5.md

 Replace the Cartesian coordinates in b.com file, by coordinates from a Molpro output file.
 A file named b_new.com will be generated.

 ## 4.5.37 xml2fch
 Transfer MOs from Molpro .xml file to Gaussian .fch(k) file.
-Note that xml2fch cannot generate a .fch file from scratch.
-The user must provide one .fch file, in which the 'Alpha Orbital Energies' and 'Alpha MOs' sections (and possibly Beta sections) will be replaced by occupation numbers and MOs from Molpro .xml file.
-Three examples are shown and explained below
+2 examples are shown and explained below

 (1) `xml2fch a.xml a.fch`
 This is used for transferring R(O)HF or UHF orbitals.

 (2) `xml2fch a.xml a.fch -no`
 This is used for transferring NOs.

+NOTE: `xml2fch` cannot generate a fch file from scratch, and a fch file must be provided and the MOs in it will be replaced.
+You should firstly use Gaussian to generate a .fch file (with keywords 'nosymm int=nobasistransform'), then generate the `*.com` file using `fch2com`.
+After Molpro computations finished, you can transfer MOs from Molpro back to Gaussian using `xml2fch`.
+This procedure seems a little bit tedious, but it ensures an exact reproduce of energy.

 To transfer MOs from Gaussian to Molpro, see [4.5.18 fch2com](#4518-fch2com).